theodo-group/LLPhant/README.md

 The first part of the flow is to read data from a source.
 This can be a database, a csv file, a json file, a text file, a website, a pdf, a word document, an excel file, ...
 The only requirement is that you can read the data and that you can extract the text from it.

-For now we only support text data but we plan to support other data type in the future.
+For now we only support text files, pdf and docx but we plan to support other data type in the future.
-To read data you need to create a class that implements the `DataReader` interface.

-You can use the `TextFileDataReader` class to read a text file.
+You can use the `FileDataReader` class to read a file.
 It takes a path to a file or a directory as parameter.
 The second parameter is the class name of the entity that will be used to store the embedding.
 The class needs to extend the `Document` class and even the `DoctrineEmbeddingEntityBase` class (that extends the `Document` class) if you want to use the Doctrine vector store.